Sarah Reeves

 Sarah Elizabeth Reeves (born April 29, 1989) is an American musician and singer who primarily plays a Christian pop and worship style of music.
 She has released five extended plays and three studio albums (two of which are independently released).

 Early and personal life

 Sarah Elizabeth Reeves was born on April 29, 1989, in Athens, Alabama.
 She is the daughter of John Mark "Hershey" Reeves and Tina Key Reeves and has two younger sisters and an older brother.
 One of her younger sisters, Mary Reeves, is in the band Only in Stories.
 Her father is a music producer and songwriter who helped to establish Sound Cell Studios in Huntsville, Alabama, where Sarah recorded her first album.
 Reeves says that when she was 15 years old, she was called by God to become a worship leader.
 She was married to Philip Kothlow until their divorce in 2021.
-In December of 2024 she married Bill McAdams Jr.
+In 2024 she married Bill McAdams Jr.